De Biesbosch National Park: Future

 The Dutch government has decided to undo most of the reclamation and give it back to nature and to reconnect the main rivers with the Biesbosch creeks.
 This decision has been made as a result of extremely high river discharges in 1993 and 1995.
 This means that a large part of the Biesbosch will return to its original state: an interconnected network of rivers and creeks, serving as an inland river delta.
 The area can then be used as a natural buffer to prevent major floods and to lower the risk of very high river levels.
 For example, the Noordwaard polder in the Biesbosch was reconnected with the Merwede river, to allow flooding during peak discharges of the Rhine and Meuse rivers and to reintroduce sediments which resulted in land aggradation rate of 5.1 mm.
 The latter is called a sedimentation enhancing strategy.
 Such strategies will also restore some of the natural situation and will result in an expansion of the habitat of many animals.

 Especially the beaver population could profit from these hydrological changes (and, as of 2014, they indeed expanded their range significantly).
 It would also hopefully create the right conditions for the return of the osprey and the white-tailed eagle as breeding birds.
-Because of recent nature development of new wetlands the great egret and the little egret have already become familiar elements in the Biesbosch today.
+Because of recent nature development of new wetlands, the great egret and the little egret have already become familiar elements in the Biesbosch today.
 There is also an increase in the population of bitterns and kingfishers.
 Moreover, as of 2014 a couple of white-tailed eagles has been breeding in the Biesbosch for several years in a row.
-Ospreys have been using the Biesbosch as a feeding ground for several years now, with as a result the first Dutch-born Ospreys in the spring of 2016.
+Ospreys have been using the Biesbosch as a feeding ground for several years now, with the first Dutch-born Ospreys in the spring of 2016 as a result.